 When Tana—a handsome charmer with a big block of a head and a brush mustache—sold the place, in 2009, it was to a Croatian, Sonja Perencević.
 “She didn’t change anything,” he told me.
 He remains the genial spirit of Dan Tana’s, where continuity has been everything.

-Last year’s anniversary was observed with anxiety and nervousness.
+The 2020 anniversary was observed with anxiety and nervousness.
 The coronavirus pandemic visited havoc upon the restaurant industry; in May of 2020 it struck Dan Tana’s in an intensely intimate way, claiming the life of Mike Gotovac, arguably the most revered bartender in L.A., a gruff and gregarious Croatian who had been pouring martinis and Manhattans at Tana’s since 1968.
 (Gotovac was 76.)
 Tributes poured forth from the Los Angeles Times, Eater, and LA Weekly.

-Last summer, when Tana’s installed red booths, red-checkered tablecloths, and a red carpet in its backyard and adjoining alleyway for outdoor dining, the reservation line was again ringing off the hook.
+In the summer of 2020, when Tana’s installed red booths, red-checkered tablecloths, and a red carpet in its backyard and adjoining alleyway for outdoor dining, the reservation line was again ringing off the hook.
 It was as if, in an uncertain time, the nostalgia, comfort, familiarity, and starry glow of Dan Tana’s felt more essential than ever.
 Since then, through the ups and downs of surges, mask and vaccine requirements, reversions to takeout and delivery only, and then back again, Tana’s has weathered it all.
 (The place is open every day.)

 Dan Tana’s is as much a part of the Hollywood landscape as fan palms, Botox, and tanning salons.